 B, L, D

 The trek from Namche to Lukla involves a steep descent and several river crossings.
 You will follow the same trail you took on the way up.
-Similarly, you will once again pass through Jorsalle, Monjo, Phakding, and, ultimately, reach Lukla, where you will spend your final night on this EBC journey.
+Similarly, you will once again pass through Jorsalle, Monjo, Phakding for Lunch, and, ultimately, reach Lukla, where you will spend your final night at Everest Mountain Home or similar on this EBC journey.

 Lukla to Kathmandu flight